alexb7711/sa-pap/docs/milp-approach.md

 * Acceptance criteria
 * Local search iteration count (temperature change counter)

 The initial temperature and cooling schedule are used to regulate the speed at which the solution attempts to converge to the best known solution.
-When the temperature is high SA encourages exploration.
+When the temperature is high, SA encourages exploration.
 As it cools down (in accordance to the cooling schedule), it begins to encourage local exploitation of the solution [@Rutenbar_1989; @Henderson].

 ## Cooling Equation (Experimental)
 There are three basic types of cooling equations as shown in \autoref{fig:cool}.
 A linear cooling schedule is defined by